How to Keep a Man Interested by Taking a Vacation

 If your relationship is solid, compromise is not an issue.
 If you’re already on thin ice, this is good practice for you on learning how to compromise!
 How important is it really to visit one place over another?
 Are you just holding your ground for the sake of holding it?

-How to Keep a Man Interested in Going on Vacation
+How to Keep a Man Interested – Go on Vacation

 If he’s into skiing or snowboarding, head off to the lodge.
 If you’re not into it, take a few good books and maybe invite another couple to go along.
 The men can ski while the women do a spa day.